lkwagner/ResearchSurvival/SCFConvergence.md

-It's common for students to have trouble converging DFT calculations for correlated electron systems.
+It's common for people to have trouble converging DFT calculations for correlated electron systems.
 A lot of times you have to try a few different tricks for one to work.

 ## Checklist